matvore/hesokuri/README.md

 family bank account.

 ###Does Hesokuri support synchronizing bare repositories?
 Hesokuri is mostly tested with non-bare repositories with their own working trees.
 Bare repositories should also work, assuming they are initialized manually with `git init --bare` in the directory specified by the configuration file.

 ###What happens when some peer is unreachable?
 Before pushing a branch to a remote peer, Hesokuri makes sure it is responsive with [`InetAddress.isReachable`](http://goo.gl/VnJL7o) (essentially a ping).
 If it is not responsive, Hesokuri will not push anything to that peer.
-Every three minutes, Hesokuri attempts a ping and push for every peer that does not have the most recent version of a branch regardless of their last failed ping attempt.
+Every three minutes, Hesokuri attempts a ping and push for every peer that does not have the most recent version of a branch.
 You can also use the web interface to force an immediate push for peers that failed their last ping.